Orkhon Turkic: Morphonology

-Other Inscriptions Written in Orkhon Turkic language
+Other inscriptions

 Talas Inscriptions

-They are found around the Talas, Issyk-Kul and Kochkor.
+They are found around Talas, Issyk-Kul and Kochkor.
 They were written with the Yenisei variants of the Orkhon alphabet.
 It is believed that these inscriptions were also written by the Kyrgyzs.

 The language of the texts used in the inscriptions is the same as the language used in the Orkhon and Yenisei inscriptions.
 The suffix -ka after the possessive suffix, which is seen in some of the Yenisei Kyrgyz inscriptions, is not seen in these inscriptions.